alex-wap/DjangoDeployment/readme.md

 **If you are a mac user:**
 Run the chmod command in your terminal.

+**If you are a Windows user:**
+SSH is not built into windows.
+The easiest solution is to use Git Bash or another bash terminal.
+The other solution requires installation of other 3rd-party software, an SSH client.
+If you wish to do so, we recommend PuTTY.

 **Everyone:**
 Copy and paste the line starting with ssh into your terminal.